Kamilcuk/nomad-tools/doc/githubrunner.md

 Run the command line:

-    nomadtools githubrunner -c ./config.yml run
+    nomad-tools githubrunner -c ./config.yml run

-The default configuration can be listed with `nomadtools githubrunner -c $'{}\n' dumpconfig`.
+The default configuration can be listed with `nomad-tools githubrunner -c $'{}\n' dumpconfig`.

 The configuration description is in source code.